lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    o  Window mode - ACK on error

    The same reliability option MUST be used for all fragments of a packet.
-It is up to the underlying LPWAN technology to decide which reliability option to use and whether the same reliability option applies to all IPv6 packets or not.
+It is up to implementers and/or representatives of the underlying LPWAN technology to decide which reliability option to use and whether the same reliability option applies to all IPv6 packets or not.
 Note that the reliability option to be used is not necessarily tied to the particular characteristics of the underlying L2 LPWAN technology (e.g. the No ACK reliability option may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink).

    In the No ACK option, the receiver MUST NOT issue acknowledgments (ACK).